 BABY SQUIRRELS are often thought to be abandoned but most are in the process of being moved by the adults.
 Squirrels usually have three to four nests and move their young from one nest to another frequently.

 BABY DEER (fawns) should be left where found, in most cases, the mother deer (doe) will be nearby, even if she is out of sight.
 Baby deer may be left alone for as long as three days.

 BABY TURTLES should be left where found; they are capable of finding their way to preferred habitat.
 Not all hatchling turtles overwinter in water!
 Learn more about helping turtles.

-- Consider allowing nature to take its course.
-The circle of life can be difficult to observe at times, but no animal goes to waste!
+Suffering wildlife is difficult to observe.
+Consider that rarely does an animal carcass go to waste.
 Many species of wildlife rely on sick or injured animals to feed themselves and their young.

-- A good phrase to keep in mind is, “If you care, leave it there” before you decide to rescue an injured animal.
-Keep in mind that rehabilitation can be difficult, expensive, and has varying degrees of success.
-Nearly all rehabbers rely on donations to support rehab costs.
-Issues of disease must also be carefully considered.
+A good phrase to keep in mind is, "If you care, leave it there" before you decide to initiate rescue of an injured animal.
+Nearly all rehabbers rely on donations to support costs, so consider a donation to help them in their cause.

 An unlicensed citizen may not attempt to rehabilitate an animal on their own.
 It is also unlawful to possess or transport injured wildlife for greater than 24 hours unless permitted to do so.
 Citizens should volunteer or partner with rehabilitation permit holders in order to transport orphaned, sick, or injured wild animals.